By dentist Dr. Richard Mitchell

 A good toothbrush.

-Well, yes, I did say that.
-What I mean is, you are allowing gum disease to get started and to get worse because you are missing areas of plaque on your teeth when brushing.
+You are allowing gum disease to get started and to get worse because you are missing areas of plaque on your teeth when brushing.

 BUT DON'T WORRY - I CAN SHOW YOU WHAT TO DO!

-The problem is, no matter how OFTEN they brush, they still aren't getting all the plaque OFF their teeth!
+The problem is, no matter how OFTEN they brush, they still aren't getting all the plaque OFF their teeth.